 A response time ten times faster compared to syringe pumps.

-With the use of pressure instead of mechanical action, the Flow EZTM gets a responsiveness ten times faster than syringe pumps.
-A low response time allows one to quicky execute operations such as stop flow and pressure/flow rate steps.
+With the use of pressure instead of mechanical action, the Flow EZTM microfluidic flow controller gets a responsiveness ten times faster than syringe pumps.
+A low response time allows users to quickly execute operations such as stop flow and pressure/flow rate steps.

 Control flow rate with the benefits of responsive, pulse-free flow

 Pulse-free flow is critical for generating high quality and repeatable results.
-The Flow EZ™ integrates the all-new DFC (Direct Flow Control) algorithm.
-This allows the user to set a flow rate directly on the instrument display.
+The Microfluidic flow controller integrates the all-new DFC (Direct Flow Control) algorithm.
+This allows users to set a flow rate directly on the instrument display.
 The applied pressure will automatically adjust to maintain the flow rate.

 |Stability||0,1% on the measured value (effective beyond 10% of the maximum pressure)|